 Fiberglass blown insulation in older homes is rarely adequate.
 When it is, you still need to think about the older insulation settling and shifting, which could mean inadequate coverage and some rooms heating up (or cooling down) more than others.
 This causes your heating and cooling system to work less efficiently and operate in a more costly way.

-Stay cooler in the summer and warmer in the winter with the proper level of insulation in your home.
+Stay cooler in the summer and warmer in the winter with the proper level of blown in insulation in your home.
 A well-insulated attic protects your wallet in two ways:

 - On hot days, it keeps the sweltering heat in the attic and protects against convection heat coming down into your dwelling space.